Literacy & Reading

 Includes ‘Reading 101 : What you should know about print awareness, the sounds of speech, phonemic awareness, phonics, informal assessment, fluency, vocabulary, spelling, writing, and text comprehension; Who’s at risk for not learning to read; What else matters in teaching reading such as classroom management, differentiated instruction/grouping, working with parents, Glossary of basic terms in reading instruction’.

 - Three Stages of Reading

 ‘The Three Stages Of Reading strategy involves teaching students to delve into text’.
 Covers the Before, During, After periods related to reading.

 ‘Dedicated to developing student’s literacy skills by providing parents and carers with ideas, knowledge and support.
 It is a joint project of the University of Canberra and ACT Education and Training Directorate [ETD].
 U-CAN READ endorses current best practices in literacy interventions and includes a strong research component’.

-‘An early literacy intervention program providing intensive, individual help for children having difficulties in learning to read and write’.
+‘An early literacy intervention program providing intensive, individual help for children with difficulties in learning to read and write’.
 State & Territory links included.

 - New South Wales